Skip the complexity of traditional wire transfers with EximPe's smart payment solutions

 Customs clearance is one of the important steps involved in exporting.
 It is essentially presenting certain documents to the customs authorities to enable entry or exit of goods.
 Every country has its regulations and requirements, so exporters should know what documents are required for export.
 Failure to present accurate and complete export documentation can lead to delays, fines, or even the seizure of goods.

 The commercial invoice is one of the most important documents in the export process.
-It acts as an invoice for the shipped goods and contains key details, including:
+It serves as a bill for the goods being shipped and includes essential information such as:

 Customs authorities use the commercial invoice to assess duties and taxes, making it a vital document for customs clearance.

-The bill of lading or BOL, is a legal document issued by a carrier that serves as a receipt for the shipment and a contract between the shipper and carrier.
+The bill of lading (BOL) is a legal document issued by a carrier that serves as a receipt for the shipment and a contract between the shipper and carrier.
 There are different types of bills of lading, including:

 The BOL provides details about the shipment, including weight, dimensions, and destination, and is essential for customs clearance.